Assignments

 3. In Section 4.1 of the Deep Learning with R book, the IMDB example is presented.
 Explain what the data being fitted is and what the input layer does in the neural network used in that section.
 Run the code from that example, try adding dropout layer(s) to see if the fit can be improved.
 Explain each chunk of code in your Notebook and explain results of your code.

 4. Run the code from the book, A Computational Approach to Statistical Learning, from Chapter 8 casl Chapter 8.
 This example is related to the EMNIST dataset.
 Read the sample chapter Chapter 8.
-Use Meld to merge the changes from ver01 into ver02 of the R Notebook.
+Use Meld to merge the changes from ver01 into ver02 of the Quarto Notebook.
 Your assignment is to run the code in ver02 and write clear explanations above each R code chunk.
 Be sure to explain what a Feed-forward Neural Network is and what the Convolutional layers are.
 Explain each chunk of code in your Notebook and explain results of your code.

 5. For the Fashion-MNIST data build the four models from these images.
 Explain each chunk of code in your Notebook and explain results of your code, which model has the highest test accuracy.